Vietnam.vn - Nền tảng quảng bá Việt Nam

 The grandparents gave them a small plot of land in the garden to build a temporary tent for the mother and daughter to live in.
 A unit that knew about the situation of Thuong and her mother built a house of gratitude.
 Although it was only about 30 square meters, it was enough for the mother and daughter to shelter from the rain and sun.
 A relative also donated a mesh cabinet to sell to earn money for the mother and daughter to get by.

-Despite the hardships and difficulties, "Thuong is very studious and studies well", and is the pride of her disabled mother.
-Thuong said that when she finished 11th grade, her education was so shaky that she thought it would have to end.
+Despite the hardships and difficulties, "Thuong is very studious and studies well", which is the pride of her disabled mother.
+Thuong said that after finishing 11th grade, her education was so shaky that she thought it would have to end.
 There were days when no one came to her mother's grocery store.
-The monthly allowance of over a million VND for the disabled was only enough for the two of them to survive.
+The monthly allowance of over a million VND for the disabled was only enough for the mother and child to survive.

-The mother thought of letting her daughter quit school and go to work, but her daughter insisted on going to school, so the thought quickly passed.
-So that summer, Thuong went alone to Hai Lang town to apply for a job as a coffee shop assistant.
-The owner of a lakeside cafe in town, hearing Thuong’s situation, agreed to hire her student to help serve and clean.
-Thanks to the few million dong she earned for those summer months of extra work, the poor student did not have to give up her studies.
+The mother thought of letting her daughter quit school to work, but her daughter insisted on going to school, so the thought quickly passed.
+So that summer, Thuong went alone to Hai Lang town to ask for a job as a coffee shop assistant.
+The owner of a lakeside cafe in town heard about Thuong's situation and agreed to let her student help serve and clean.
+Thanks to the money of several million VND for those summer months of extra work, the poor student did not have to stop studying.

-It seemed that this dead end made Thuong even more determined to study harder.
+It seemed that this desperate situation made Thuong even more determined to study harder.
 Her efforts were duly rewarded with a regular scholarship for poor students who overcome difficulties.
-It was also the scholarship that helped Thuong get a desk and her mother buy an old TV that was being sold for 200,000 VND.
+It was also the scholarship that helped Thuong get a study desk and her mother buy an old TV that was being sold for 200,000 VND.

-"If she didn't have great determination, Thuong probably wouldn't have been able to complete her studies over the years, so I believe that with that determination, the little teacher and student will grow up more and more each day," said teacher Minh.
+"If she didn't have great determination, Thuong probably wouldn't have had the strength to complete her studies over the years, so I believe that with that determination, the little teacher and student will grow up more and more each day," said teacher Minh.

 The girl was born in difficult circumstances.